-The module is equipped with a TMCL memory for storing TMCL applications.
+The module is equipped with an EEPROM for storing TMCL applications.
 You can use TMCL-IDE for developing standalone TMCL applications.
-You can download a program into the EEPROM and afterwards it will run on the module.
+You can load them down into the EEPROM and then it will run on the module.
 The TMCL-IDE contains an editor and the TMCL assembler where the commands can be entered using their mnemonic format.
 They will be assembled automatically into their binary representations.
 Afterwards this code can be downloaded into the module to be executed there.

-4.4 The ASCII Interface
+5 The ASCII Interface

 There is also an ASCII interface that can be used to communicate with the module and to send some commands as text strings.
+The ASCII format can be used with the USB interface, only.